Bad Lieutenant: Production

 There was a lot of rewriting done on the set.
 Two other characters were cut, and my character modulated and took on more and more.
 A lot of things had to be changed and improvised.
 The vampire speech – which is crucial to the Lieutenant – was written two minutes before it was shot.
 I memorized it and did it in one take.
 The speech is important because she is acute in knowing the journey the Lieutenant makes.
 She shoots him up, sends him off, knowing of his passion, she lets him go.

 Lund avowed in an interview that she "co-directed" several scenes in the film.
 Lund also claimed that she wrote the screenplay of Bad Lieutenant alone and believed that Ferrara did not put much effort in his contributions in the film.

 According to Jonas Mekas, Lund's ex-boyfriend Edouard de Laurot was reported to have written most of the film's script.
 David Scott Milton later vouched for this claim.
 Mekas even claimed he had "scribbles and notes to prove it".

 Ferrara said in 2012 that he was using drugs during the making of the film: The director of that film needed to be using, the director and the writer—not the actors.

 The Special Edition DVD from Lions Gate has a special feature about the pre-, during, and post-production of the film, in which Ferrara explains the screenplay's genesis, its authorship, and its original brevity.

-Christopher Walken was originally going to portray the titular character, having previously worked with Ferrera on King of New York.
+Christopher Walken was originally going to portray the titular character, having previously worked with Ferrara on King of New York.